World War One (animals)

 Videos

-Britannica School is one of the EPIC resources which is a collection of reliable databases covering lots of different topics.
+Britannica School is one of the EPIC resources, which is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-Search the keywords 'animals and war'.
+Search using the keywords 'animals and war'.

 From the results page, select the type Videos.